thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 ## Why are automated tests important?

-While the instruction team has created automated tests for many of your assignments, most of you haven't written automated tests for your projects.
-As a project get bigger, the cognitive load needed to keep the entire codebase in your head at the same time becomes too great.
-And as a result, it's easy to accidentally slip bugs into your program.
+While you've used automated tests for many of your assignments, you probably haven't written automated tests for any of your own projects.
+Writing automated tests for your project can be helpful because, as it get bigger, the keeping the entire codebase in your head gets harder.
+As a result, it's easy to accidentally slip bugs into your program.
+And bug fixing takes time away feature development.
+On large projects that don't use automated tests, it's common for your productivity to slow and even possibly to grind to a stop.

-Using automated tests can helps reduce the number of bugs in your projects by:

-- Identifying a bug before the make it to production.
-- Ensuring bugs that make it to production aren't reintroduced.
-- Preventing new bugs from being introduced when making a change.

-Since every fixed bug consumes precious developer time, it's common for feature development to grind to a stop on large projects that don't use automated tests.

 ```text
               │                                 ▣